 NLP, or Neuro-Linguistic Programming, has come into my life lessons at least a couple of times, starting with dating and culminating in the Presuppositions of NLP.

 NLP is a pseudo-science that posits the possibility of controlling many of the processes of our brain that we’ve always been told were impossible to control.
-Once I learned some of these concepts, it became obvious that I could help other people by sharing the ideas.
-What I didn’t expect were the roadblocks they had when trying to learn things like “How to be Happy.”
-Why wouldn’t anyone push themselves to do this?
-A huge number of people define the quality of life by how much happiness you can get from it, and I can teach you to be happy, all of the time, whenever you want.
-Why would someone not push themselves to learn this?
+What I didn’t expect were the roadblocks I had when trying to learn things like “How to be Happy.”

-I was taught the basics of NLP years after I had learned about some of the useful tools* in its arsenal.
-I was taught the basics by Prince and Riddler on Project Rockstar last summer, and I wanted to share them with you.
+I was taught the basics of NLP years after I had learned about some of the useful tools in its arsenal.
+I was taught the basics by some friends and life coaches last summer, and I wanted to share them with you.
 I spent a little while online trying to find what I mean by Presuppositions of NLP as they were taught to me but none of the resources I found explained them using the same terms my friends did, which I found helpful.

 The Map is Not the Territory

 In the early 1900s, scientists and professional athletes the world over were adamant that the four minute mile, or running a mile in less than four minutes, was impossible.
 Literally, the human body couldn’t do it.
 That was the map that professional athletes followed.
 In 1954, Roger Bannister broke the four minute mile by just under a second.
 That same year the record was broken again, and again, and again.
 Obviously, the human body, or the territory, was completely different than we had perceived it to be.
 Once people realized this, the map changed, and people started doing what was once considered impossible.

 People do their Best with the Resources they have Available